MataKrow/Checkpoints/README.md

 **Preset System.**<br />
 The checkpoint system was only really meant as a resource for mappers, but the people I've shown this to expressed of adding sometype of way to place this into pre-existing maps.
 So I made this!
 Currently the only mapset supported is [AUGER;ZENITH](https://www.doomworld.com/forum/topic/123042-dbp37-augerzenith-the-cyberpunk-megawad/) but I plan to add more mapsets in the future and you can too, since project's open-source.

+Here's a list to know the presets planned
+- [ ] Ancient Aliens
+- [ ] TNT 2: Devilution

 And now some GIFS!

 https://user-images.githubusercontent.com/48725508/181102157-218b9473-d99d-4323-8475-028628f2aa09.mp4